wolfeeric/portfolio/README.md

 ## Support and contact details

-_contact Jimmy McNamara or Eric Wolfe with any suggestions or feedback_
+_contact Eric Wolfe with any suggestions or feedback_

 ## Technologies Used